Looking for the best vegan milk? This guide breaks it down by type, brand, and use, so you can find the perfect plant milk for you!

-Uses: I love rice milk for sipping or in cereal.
-For baking or to lighten coffee and tea, thicker milk alternatives are probably a better option.
+I love rice milk for sipping or in cereal.
+For baking or to lighten coffee and tea, I'd recommend going with something thicker.

 What's your favorite type of vegan milk?
 Did I miss one that you absolutely love?
 Tell me all about it in the comments!